Skip to main content

 2.0

-ICE eliminates requirement that personnel look for evidence an encountered person is a crime victim that could merit enforcement discretion or immigration relief
+ICE eliminates requirement to look for evidence of crime victims for enforcement discretion or immigration relief

 1. Original Date Announced